react-navigation/react-navigation.github.io/versioned_docs/version-8.x/hello-react-navigation.md

 }
 ```

+`createNativeStackNavigator` returns an object with `Screen` and `Navigator` components.
+The `Navigator` should render `Screen` elements as children to define routes.

+`NavigationContainer` manages the navigation tree and holds the [navigation state](navigation-state.md).
+It must wrap all navigators and should be rendered at the root of your app (e.g., in `App.tsx`):

 :::warning

 In a typical React Native app, the `NavigationContainer` should be only used once in your app at the root.
 You shouldn't nest multiple `NavigationContainer`s unless you have a specific use case for them.